Pandanus tectorius: Flowers

 Pandanus tectorius is dioecious, meaning male and female flowers are borne on separate trees, with very different male and female flowers.
-Male flowers, known as racemes, are small, fragrant, and short-lived, lasting only a single day.
+Male flowers are arranged in racemes and are small, fragrant, and short-lived, lasting only a single day.
 The flowers are grouped in 3 and gathered in large clusters surrounded by big, white bracts. these clusters are about 1 ft in length and are fragrant.
 Female flowers resemble pineapples.

 In Hawaiʻi the male flower is called hīnano and the bracts are used for making very fine mats (moena hīnano or ʻahu hīnano).

 Fruit

 The female P. tectorius trees produce a segmented, large fruit.
 Although not closely related, the fruit resembles a pineapple.
 The fruit of P. tectorius is either ovoid, ellipsoid, subglobose or globose with a diameter of 4–20 cm and a length of 8–30 cm.
 The fruit is made up of 38–200 wedge-like phalanges, often referred to as keys or carpels, which have an outer fibrous husk and are 8 inches in length.
 There are roughly 40 to 80 keys in each fruit and the color of the fruit can be yellow, orange, or red with a green top.
 Phalanges contain two seeds on average, with a maximum of eight reported.
 The phalanges are buoyant, and the seeds within them can remain viable for many months while being transported by ocean currents.